sanity-io/nextjs-blog-cms-sanity-v3/README.md

 ## Step 2.
 Set up the project locally

-[Clone the repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) that Vercel created for you and from the root directory of your local checkout.
-Then link your clone to Vercel:
+[Clone the repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) that was created for you.
+Once cloned, from the project's root directory, link it to Vercel:

 ```bash
 npx vercel link